JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/1nic/README.md

 This solution uses a Terraform template to launch a 1-NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Amazon AWS.
 It uses [AWS Autoscaling Groups (ASG)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to allow auto scaling and auto healing of the BIG-IP VE devices.
 Traffic flows from an AWS Network Load Balancer (NLB) to the BIG-IP VE which then processes the traffic to application servers.
 The BIG-IP VE instance is running with one interface shared by management and data.
 NIC0 is associated with the external network and used in ASGs.

 This solution leverages more traditional Auto Scale configuration management practices where each instance is created with an identical configuration as defined in the Scale Set's "model".
 Scale Set sizes are no longer restricted to the small limitations of the cluster.

 The BIG-IP's configuration, now defined in a single convenient YAML or JSON [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.
 For instance, if you need to change the configuration on the BIG-IPs in the deployment, you update the instance model by passing a new config file (which references the updated Automation Toolchain declarations) via template's runtimeConfig input parameter.
 New instances will be deployed with the updated configurations.

 ## Prerequisites

+- ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
+Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
+See [K2873](https://support.f5.com/csp/article/K2873) for details.
+- This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
+  - AWS Secrets Manager - requires IAM Profile to retrieve secrets (see [IAM policy examples for secrets in AWS Secrets Manager](https://docs.aws.amazon.com/mediaconnect/latest/ug/iam-policy-examples-asm-secrets.html))
+    - Performed by VM instance during onboarding to retrieve passwords and private keys
+  - Backend pool service discovery - requires various roles
+    - Performed by F5 Application Services AS3
+- These BIG-IP VMs are deployed across different Availability Zones
 - This template requires programmatic API credentials to deploy the Terraform AWS provider and build out all the neccessary AWS objects
   - See the [Terraform "AWS Provider"](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) for details
   - You will require at minimum `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
   - ***Note***: Make sure to [practice least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
+- Passwords and secrets can be located in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
+  - Set *aws_secretmanager_auth* to 'true'
+  - A new IAM profile (aka role and permissions) is created with permissions to list secrets (see iam.tf)
+  - If *aws_secretmanager_auth* is 'true', then 'f5_password' should be the ARN of the AWS Secrets Manager secret.
+The secret needs to contain ONLY the password as 'plain text' type.
 - This templates deploys into an *EXISTING* networking stack.
 You are required to have an existing VPC network, subnets, and security groups.
   - A NAT gateway or public IP is also required for outbound Internet traffic
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started